Low-noise road surfaces – semi-dense asphalt (SDA)

 Tire-road noise is understood as the interaction between the tire and the road surface.
 This tire...

-Functionality of SDA Pads
+Functionality of SDA pavement

 A good noise-reducing surface has a fine surface texture and easily accessible surface pores.
 A f...